 Here, only the variable 12 is abstracted in the search goal but 11 is free.
 Since non-deterministic bindings cannot be performed during encapsulated search, free variables are never bound inside encapsulated search.
 Thus, if it is necessary to bind a free variable in order to proceed an encapsulated search operation, the computation suspends.
-For instance, the expression can be evaluated since the free variable 11 in the search goal is bound to [0], i.e., this constraint reduces to the answer
+For instance, the expression cannot be evaluated and will be suspended until the variable 11 is bound by another part of the computation.
+Thus, the constraint can be evaluated since the free variable 11 in the search goal is bound to [0], i.e., this constraint reduces to the answer